thephoeron/silver-sword/docs/index.md

 Common Lisp interface to D-Wave's Python Pack for adiabatic quantum computer energy programming, including translations of tutorials into CL.

-*Note*: access to D-Wave's Python Pack for adiabatic quantum computer energy programming is limited to registered developers, and registration for the D-Wave Developer Portal is now closed.
+*Note*: with the launch of the new D-Wave Systems website, the Developer Portal and downloads of the Python Pack for registered developers is no longer available.

-For more information on D-Wave Systems, adiabatic quantum computer energy programming, and the D-Wave Python Pack, please see [the D-Wave Developer Portal](http://www.dwavesys.com/en/dev-portal.html).
+For more information on D-Wave Systems and adiabatic quantum computer energy programming, please see the [D-Wave Resources](http://www.dwavesys.com/resources).

 Getting Started
 ---------------